 - No air bags deployed (if the vehicle has them).

 - The vehicle was drivable immediately after the crash.

-Studies have shown that in some cases where damage to a child car seat is visible, it still can do its job of protecting a child.
+Studies have shown that in some cases where damage to a child car seat is visible, it still can protect a child.
 However, you don’t want to take any chances with that.
-For that reason, you shouldn’t give a car seat that’s been in a crash to a charity thrift shop or anyone else.
+Therefore, you shouldn’t give a car seat in a crash to a charity thrift shop or anyone else.
 It should be taken apart so that no one else can use it.

-Insurance companies typically will reimburse you for the cost of a new seat regardless of how serious the crash was and whether it suffered obvious damage.
+Insurance companies will typically reimburse you for the cost of a new seat regardless of the crash’s seriousness and whether it suffered apparent damage.
 It doesn’t have to be the same type of seat.
 If your child is ready for a larger size seat, you can generally buy the size you need.